 What if the first I heard of this allegation was months later?

-If the police claim a notice was served by first class post it is presumed it was unless or until the contrary is proved ie there is a rebuttable presumption of good service.
-In practice, this would probably mean you could only overcome this by attending your trial and giving evidence in your defence that the notice was not served.
+If the police claim a notice was served by first class post it is presumed (in law) that it was unless or until the contrary is proved ie there is a rebuttable presumption of good service.
+This could mean you could only overcome this by attending your trial and giving evidence in your defence that the notice was not served.
 Also, you should bear in mind that breach of the rule does not prevent prosecution only conviction.

 If I prove